-If you're looking for budget-conscious, basic transportation that doesn't pretend to be something it isn't, you'll like the Aveo LT.
+If you're looking for budget-conscious, efficient basic transportation you'll like the Aveo LT.
 Practical, utilitarian and with no complicated high-tech systems to learn, the little sedan is also a good choice for RVers looking for a haul-behind car.
 Another plus: The high seating position for driver and passenger.

 You may not like the LT if you expect instant response from the automatic transmission.
 You may also find that child carseats are the best bet for occupying the back seat.
 With the front seats all the way back, there is very minimal legroom for rear-seat passengers.

-Driving Impressions Driving a car as uncomplicated as the Aveo LT releases you from constantly checking the myriad of messages on lavish instrument panels in pricier cars.
-With an eye occasionally on...the speedometer, the driver is free to enjoy the surprising capabilities of the Aveo LT's zippy little 103-horsepower engine once you reach your preferred cruising pace.
+Driving Impressions Driving a car as uncomplicated as the Aveo LT releases you from constantly checking the myriad of messages or dealing with the intricate controls found on the lavish instrument panels...in pricier cars.
+With an eye occasionally on the speedometer, the driver is free to enjoy the surprising capabilities of the Aveo LT's zippy little 103-horsepower engine.
 There is no available stability-control system, although anti-lock brakes (ABS) are an option.
 A slight lean is noticeable on corners taken at speed but the overall driving experience is precise and pleasant, with the car holding the line during straight, hard braking.
 As to be expected from this category of car, some tire, wind and engine noise is par for the course.

-Saving on gas bills is high on everyone's list and Aveo buyers are obviously looking for this benefit.
-The LT's automatic transmission rewards you with 26 mpg city and 34 mpg highway, depending on road conditions and driving style.
+Saving on fuel bills is high on many folks' lists and Aveo buyers are obviously looking for this benefit.
+The LT with automatic transmission rewards you with 26 mpg city and 34 mpg highway, depending on road conditions and driving style.

 Small touches of metallic grain and satin chrome trim give an upscale look to the interior.
 Front seats with tilt headrests, storage pockets in doors and seatbacks, a sunglass holder and six-way adjustable driver's seat are features you'd expect in a higher-priced car.
-The dashboard is a masterpiece of simplicity, clearly showing all the information the driver needs to get from point A to point B. The front passenger seat reclines and, with a trunk capacity of 12.4 cubic feet and rear 60/40-split seats that fold almost flat, there's plenty of room for the longest skis.Exterior
+The dashboard is simplicity at its best, clearly showing all the information the driver needs.
+The front passenger seat reclines and, with a trunk capacity of 12.4 cubic feet and rear 60/40-split seats that fold almost flat, there's plenty of room for good-sized boxes or long, skinny stuff like skis.Exterior

-For what it is, a full-featured economy subcompact built by General Motors Daewoo in Korea, the Aveo LT is a competently-designed four-door whose sheetmetal blends smoothly together to present a neat package.
+A full-featured economy subcompact built by General Motors Daewoo in Korea, the Aveo LT is a competently-designed four-door whose sheetmetal blends smoothly together to present a neat package.
 The V-shaped hood and strong grille reveal its Chevrolet heritage and emphasize its wide stance.
-Large "shoulders" over the wheels, oversized front and rear lights and a height of almost five feet gives it the appearance of a larger sedan.
+Large "shoulders" over the wheels, oversized front and rear lights and a height of almost five feet give it the appearance of a larger sedan.

-Despite its low-end status, the Aveo LT houses a surprising amount of useful equipment found on more expensive cars, including remote keyless entry with alarm, cruise control, air conditioning with rear vents, side airbags and power heated sideview mirrors.
-The remote trunk release saves time fumbling with keys and the rear window defogger, tilt steering column and headrests are unexpected extra conveniences.
-Music lovers will appreciate the LT's standard CD/MP3 player and 180-watt six-speaker system.
-Power windows and door locks lift this model above many of its manual-handle, similarly-priced competitors.
+Despite its entry-level status, the Aveo LT offers a surprising amount of useful equipment found on more expensive cars, including remote keyless entry with alarm, cruise control, air conditioning with rear vents, side airbags and power heated sideview mirrors.
+The remote trunk release saves time fumbling with keys and the rear window defogger, tilt steering column and adjustable headrests are unexpected extra conveniences.
+Music lovers will appreciate the LT's standard CD/MP3 player and 180-watt six-speaker system with auxiliary input jack.
+Power windows and door locks lift this model above many of its similarly-priced competitors.

-Chevrolet's Hold-Control four-speed automatic transmission with overdrive uses adaptive-shift technology.
-It helps to reduce wheel spin and loss of traction by allowing the driver to manually select a different gear so that torque to the wheels is reduced, much as with a true manual transmission.
+The four-speed automatic overdrive transmission with Hold Control uses adaptive-shift technology.
+It helps to reduce wheel spin and loss of traction by allowing the driver to manually select and then hold a gear so that torque to the wheels is reduced, much as with a true manual transmission.
 Like audio controls at your fingertips?
-The LT installs them at thumb level on the steering wheel.
+The Aveo LT has them at thumb level on the steering wheel.
 Other options include a sunroof, leatherette seats, fog lamps, a rear spoiler, an engine block heater and an anti-theft system.